TezBaydu/Milestone-project-4-GraphicDesign/README.md

         - Images should now be viewable in your heroku application

 ### Django connection with AWS S3 bucket
-    - In Gitpot workspace install
+- In Gitpod workspace install
     * pip3 install boto3
     * pip3 install django-storages
 - then freeze into requirements.txt so they are also stored in heroku upon deployment
 - then apply 'storage' to INSTALLED_APPS in settings
 - then update settings with way to access keys through the os.environ.
 - With csv download obtain keys to update heroku in config vars using same naming conventions as settings
-        - also set the USE_AWS in config vars as True to know to use the AWS configuration when depliyed to Heroku.
+    - also set the USE_AWS in config vars as True to know to use the AWS configuration when deployed to Heroku.
 - If you have DISABLE STATIC, delete this in config vars so this can be obtained now from S3.
 - Create a custom_storages.py and apply command code to apply static files into appropriate named folders (i.e. static and media)
 - Once applied committing to github will push an automatic deployment to Heroku.

 ### Consistency